NopeForge/nope.media/README.md

 ## API Usage

-For API usage, refers to `sxplayer.h`.
+For API usage, refers to `nopemd.h`.

 ## Development

 ### Running tests

-Assuming sxplayer is built within a `builddir` directory (`meson builddir && meson compile -C builddir`), the test can be run with meson using a command such as `meson test -C builddir -v`.
+Assuming `nope.media` is built within a `builddir` directory (`meson builddir && meson compile -C builddir`), the test can be run with meson using a command such as `meson test -C builddir -v`.

-The testing program itself (`test-prog`) can be found in the build directory, along a sample player tool named `sxplayer` (if its dependencies were met at build time), which can be used for other manual testing purposes.
+The testing program itself (`test-prog`) can be found in the build directory, along a sample player tool named `nope-media` (if its dependencies were met at build time), which can be used for other manual testing purposes.

 ### Infrastructure overview